Indicator 7. Share of sorted ship-generated waste

 Indicator

 Ships are required by international, European, and local regulations to declare and deliver waste to port reception facilities.
 When properly sorted and processed, much of this waste can be recycled.
 The remainder is incinerated (with or without energy recovery) or sent to landfill.
-This indicator expresses the share of ship-generated waste in the port area that is recycled, reused, or repurposed, relative to the total collected volume.
+This indicator expresses the share of ship-generated waste in the port area that is sorted (into specific categories), relative to the total collected volume.

 How to measure its value

-Waste collection reports from the port reception facility operators (also accessible onthe SafeSeaNet European database) and in some countries through the PMB.
+Waste collection reports are available through the port reception facility operators (also accessible on the SafeSeaNet European database) and in some countries through the PMB.

-For this indicator it is recommended to limit the definition of ship generated waste to MARPOL Annex I, IV and V items, as other items (Annex II, III and VI) are linked to specific operations and/or regulations.
+• For this indicator it is possible to use the definition of ship generated waste to MARPOL Annex I, IV and V items.
+As other items (Annex II, III and VI) are linked to specific operations and/or regulations, it is optional to leave those out of the calculation.

-The European coding system EURAL (European Waste List), is not compatible with the MARPOL classification, which causes confusion on the (non)recycling of SGW.
+• The European coding system EURAL (European Waste List), is not compatible with the MARPOL classification, which causes confusion on the (non)recycling of SGW.
+The lack of a harmonised classification system may hamper cross-port comparison.

 Recommended Reads